jandrestrauss/PzBotz/README.md

 ![Backup Command Example 2](https://github.com/egebilecen/PZServerDiscordBot/blob/main/.github/images/bot%20features/Screenshot_8.png)
 - Localization system!
 You can check available localizations using `!localization` command.
 See the [Localization](#localization) section about how to translate the bot.
 <i>**Note:** It is not possible to translate commands and their descriptions at the moment.
 It might change in future, though.</i>
+- Simple shop system to buy items using `!shop` and `!buy` commands.
+- Wheel spins event to assign and give in-game rewards using tickets.
+- Death message report to post funny lines and death messages in a designated channel.

+## Project Scope

+### Objectives
+- Provide an easy-to-use interface for managing Project Zomboid servers via Discord.
+- Automate server management tasks such as restarts, updates, and backups.
+- Offer a set of commands for server administrators to control the server and manage players.
+- Provide a simple shop system for users to buy items.
+- Implement a wheel spins event for in-game rewards using tickets.
+- Report death messages with funny lines in a designated channel.

+### Features
+- Automated server restart schedule with in-game and Discord warnings.
+- Automated server restart when a mod update is detected.
+- Execute server commands through Discord bot commands.
+- Perk parser with a caching system to aid players.
+- Auto server start if the server quits unexpectedly.
+- Commands to check RAM and CPU usage, and to backup the server.
+- Localization support for different languages.
+- Simple shop system to buy items using `!shop` and `!buy` commands.
+- Wheel spins event to assign and give in-game rewards using tickets.
+- Death message report to post funny lines and death messages in a designated channel.

+### Limitations
+- The bot does not support multiple Discord servers.
+- Only works on Windows operating systems.
+- Requires .NET Framework 4.7.2 to be installed on the machine.
+- **Note:** The bot currently only supports English.

 # Installation
 #### Creating the Discord Bot